odelbos/saphyr/README.md

 Actually the `Saphyr` gem volontary does not support the `json-schema` standard to describe the validation schema and focus on simplicity with an easy to use DSL.

-## Installation

-Add it to your Gemfile:

-    $ bundle add saphyr

-Install the gem:

-    $ gem install saphyr

 ## Generate documentation

 Generate the documentation in `./doc` folder: